Contents

 Why Use JavaScript for Analytics?

-1: Choose Your Analytics Platform
+1: Selecting the Analytics Platform

-2: Install the Tracking Code
+2: Placement of the Tracking Code

 <'script async src="https://www.googletagmanager.com/gtag/js?id=UA-XXXXX-Y"> <'script> window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-XXXXX-Y');

-3: Set Up Custom Event Tracking
+3: Custom Event Tracking Setup

 document.getElementById("signup-button").addEventListener("click", function() { gtag('event', 'click', { 'event_category': 'button', 'event_label': 'Sign Up' }); });